Job Opportunities

 - Application Process: If you are interested in a field crew position with KISC, please contact kiscmgr@hawaii.edu for more information.

-- Application Process: If you are interested in our Botanist or Plant Technician positions, please contact kiscmgr@hawaii.edu for more information.
+Application Process: If you are interested in our upcoming job opportunities, please contact kiscmgr@hawaii.edu for more information.